Articles

 Intimidating Witnesses

-Williams didn't want robbery victims to live to testify against him.
-When he suggested a motel robbery, Garrett told him not to discuss it around so many people.
-Williams replied, "No problem, I'll blow them away like I blew them away in the motel."
+Williams didn't want robbery victims to testify against him.
+He suggested a motel robbery to to get fid of them, "No problem, I'll blow them away like I blew them away in the motel."

-While incarcerated Williams made elaborate escape plans so he could kill a potential witness against him.
-His plans included disarming a guard between jail and court,or blowing up the court transfer bus on June 12, 1979, according to notes between Ogelsby and Williams.
-These plans were scratched since it wasn't possible to have to get Williams and Ogelsby transported to court at the same time.
+While incarcerated Williams made elaborate escape plans to kill a potential witness.
+His plans required disarming a guard between the jail and court, or blowing up the court transfer bus, according to notes between Ogelsby and Williams.
+These plans were canceled when it was not possible for Williams and Ogelsby to be transported to court together.

 The Evidence

-Police state two shotgun shells from Williams' shotgun in the Yang shootings matched the shells from Owens shooting.
+Law enforcement contends that two shells from Williams' shotgun, in the Yang shootings, matched the shells from Owens shooting.
+Williams argues:

 "not a shred of tangible evidence, no fingerprints, no crime scenes, or bloody prints that matched his boots, no eyewitnesses, the shotgun shells found conveniently at each crime scene didn't match the shotgun shells that I owned."